Adnan4456/ImageLoadingPixabayAPI/README.md

  * [Retrofit](https://square.github.io/retrofit/) - A Type-safe HTTP client for android and java used to consume REST APIs.
  * [Gson](https://github.com/google/gson) - Used to convert Json to java and kotlin objects.
  * [Glide](https://github.com/bumptech/glide) - Image loader library for android.
+ * [Diff Utill Adapter] - This class finds the difference between two lists and provides the updated list as an output.
  * [Room Database](https://developer.android.com/training/data-storage/room) -  Provides abstraction layer over SQLite.
  * [LiveData](https://developer.android.com/topic/libraries/architecture/livedata) - A lifecycle-aware data holder with the observer pattern.
  * [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel) - Used to store and manage UI related data in a lifecycle concious way.